A day in the life of

 Today they have around 32 acres of vegetables and their season kicks off with Pembrokeshire early potatoes.
 They grow everything from carrots, broad beans, beetroot and cabbage to broccoli, parsnips, onions and leeks.

-Euros also has duck and goose eggs for sale in season.
+Euros also have duck and goose eggs for sale in season.

 Organic meats are a popular buy at the farmers’ markets.
 Beef and lamb specialist Paul Oeppen, manages 350 acres of farmland, producing organic, native breed beef and lamb.